NathanLouth/Revolvi/README.md

 # Revolvi

 Revolvi is a WPF application designed to automate tasks on your Windows system based on user inactivity.
-It allows users to perform actions such as refreshing a page or rotating windows after a specified period of inactivity.
+It allows users to perform actions such as refreshing a page or rotating browser tabs after a specified period of inactivity.

 ![Image of Revolvi Program](https://github.com/NathanLouth/Revolvi/blob/main/img/Example.png?raw=true)